 A list of students who are on academic warning or probation will be prepared at the end of each semester.
 After the final grades are posted, the Registrar will determine the academic status of each student enrolled for the current semester.
-The names of students who are not making satisfactory academic progress are given to the appropriate academic Deans and the Provost and

-Vice President for Academic and Student Affairs.
-The Provost and Vice President for Academic and Student Affairs will send letters to all students notifying them of their probationary or warning status.
+The names of students who are not making satisfactory academic progress are made available to the Provost and Vice President for Academic Affairs and the Director of Financial Aid.
+The Provost and Vice President for Academic Affairs sends letters to all students notifying them of their probationary or warning status.
 Prior to registration, students on Academic Warning or Probation are required to meet with the Director of the Center for Academic Excellence to sign an academic contract which details the terms of their academic status.
 Students on academic probation may not enroll in more than 13 credit hours without the permission of his/her Academic Dean.
-Students are encouraged to first retake those courses which they have earned a grade below a "C".
+Students are encouraged to retake those courses which they have earned a grade below a "C".